0xjmux/esp32-neopixel-tetris/README.md

 The Tetris game code became involved enough that I moved it to its own repository at [0xjmux/tetris](https://github.com/0xjmux/tetris).
 Since I designed it as a single-header library, this project only needs to import `tetris.h/tetris.c`, but I wanted to minimize the presence of all the other code for the x86 Linux driver, Unit tests, helpers, and CI in this repo.

 #### Remote
 I decided to use the [Wizmote](https://www.wizconnected.com/en-us/p/accessory-wizmote/046677603595) as a game controller because of its low cost and use of Espressif's ESP-NOW protocol, which I thought would be easy to receive via the ESP32's builtin antenna.
-This ended up being harder than anticipated, but does work relatively well.
+This ended up being more difficult than anticipated, but does work relatively well - especially considering that I'm using a glorified lightswitch as my game controller.

 #### Hardware